pdatla2/WebsiteonStruts2/README.md

-# Struts2 Framework Implmentation of an Ineteractive Website with dynamic Field value validations and saving into Database
+# Struts2 Framework Implementation of an Interactive Website with dynamic Field value validations and saving the data into Database